pyecharts/pyecharts/docs/en-us/prepare.md

     `pip install pyecharts-snapshot`
 3. Call `render` method
     `bar.render(path='snapshot.png')`
     The file suffix can be svg/jpeg/png/pdf/gif.
-Note that the svg file requires you to set `renderer='svg'` when initialize bar chart.
+Note that the svg file requires you to set `renderer='svg'` in the chart's constructor.

-For more details, please refer to [pyecharts-snapshot](https://github.com/chfw/pyecharts-snapshot)
+For more details, please refer to [pyecharts-snapshot](https://github.com/pyecharts/pyecharts-snapshot)

 ### Chart drawing process

-The chart class provides several methods for building and rendering.
-In the using process, it is recommended to call them in the following order:
+A chart class provides the following apis for building and rendering.
+Here are the generic steps to draw your own chart:

 | Step | Describe | Code example | Remarks |
 | ------ | ------ | ------ | ------ |